Seagate/cortx-prvsnr/cli/README.md

 #### Cluster remote installation

 **Note**.
 The differences with the [local cluster installation](#cluster-local-installation) are:
-- ssh config file should include specifications for both primary and slave node
+- ssh config file should include specifications for both primary and secondary node
 - all scripts require remote connections specification (e.g. `-r eosnode-1 -F ./ssh_config`)

 Example of a ssh-config file: